kristiklemm/blog/source/2013-03-01-building-a-monitoring-kiosk-for-new-relic-and-exception-reporting.html.md

 ---
 title: Building a monitoring kiosk for New Relic and Exception Reporting
+short_title: Monitoring kiosk for New Relic and Exception Reporting
 date: 2013-03-01 22:21 UTC
 category: Programming
 tags: Apple, Apps, New Relic, DevOps